 Let’s assume you create a site tailored to growing the perfect garden in one’s backyard.
 You hire a writer to crank out 100 articles on various gardening subjects.
 The site takes off and is a tremendous hit.
 Home Depot makes a very attractive offer for the site that includes a number of commas.
 You agree to sell it and start browsing yacht sites online.

 Is there a way to avoid this nightmare scenario?
 Yes.
-The answer is to have the writer assign the copyright ownership of the articles to you.
+The answer is to have the writer assign the ownership of the copyright to the articles to you.
 This assignment is handled either through a contract or a copyright assignment.
 Copyright assignments are not the strongest legal documents, so contacts are preferable.

 Once the transfer occurs, it is advisable to give the public notice of the change.
 This is accomplished by filing the notice of ownership change with the Copyright Office.
 If Home Depot then shows up with bags of money, you are golden and so is that swank yacht you are going to buy.